eraelpeha/docker-seeddms/README.md

 # Information

 This is a repository for the DMS seeddms (https://www.seeddms.org).
-It currently contains only the latest available version, which is not declared as stable (it's a beta-version) and therefore only suited for developer and not for production.
-Therefore it does not contain a `latest`-tag.
+It contains the latest available version 6.0.7.

-## Get it running
+## Quickstart

-example command to get the container running on port 8080:
+Get the container running on port 8080 with the command:

-`docker run --name seeddms -p 8080:80 eraelpeha/seeddms:6.0.7-beta`
+`docker run --name seeddms -p 8080:80 eraelpeha/seeddms`

+There is also a docker-compose file if you want to run it with a postgresql-database.

 ## Volumes